AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 - AOSC will remain as an *independent community of hobbists and enthusiasts*.
 - AOSC will *not* reward any contributors with *monetary or material goods*.
-- AOSC will *not* tolerate any form of plagiarism.
+- AOSC will *not* tolerate any form of plagarism.

 # The Guidelines